 Lt.
 Michael Byrd Shot and Killed Ashli Babbitt

-There is nothing preventing the USCP from releasing the full investigative report with the name of Ashli Babbitt’s shooter redacted.
+There is nothing preventing the USCP from releasing the full investigative report on the shooting of Ashli Babbitt – but that investigation has been completely suppressed.

 “There is also in human nature a resentment of injury, and indignation against wrong.
 A love of truth and a veneration of virtue.” —John Adams (1775)

 I was dumbstruck this week after reading an article claiming, “Reporters Who Survived the Capitol Riot Are Still Struggling.”
 Typical of the strugglers was PBS NewsHour correspondent Lisa Desjardins, who lamented, “I’m still not sleeping like I used to, even to this day.”
 Bloomberg News reporter Erik Wasson felt, “It was traumatizing.”
 Veteran Capitol Hill reporter John Bresnahan says: “I can’t tell you how many conversations I’ve had with reporters [claiming] ‘I don’t know if I want to do this anymore.’
 Anyone who doesn’t want to come up here again, I don’t blame them at all, even a little bit, one iota.”